Daily Almanac for

 usage: taking part in an activity; "an active member of the club"; "he was politically active"; "the participating organizations"

-5. active (vs. inactive), about(predicate), astir(predicate), acrobatic, athletic, gymnastic, agile, nimble, quick, spry, hot, hyperactive, overactive, lively, on the go(predicate), energetic, lively
+5. active (vs. inactive), about(predicate), astir(predicate), acrobatic, athletic, gymnastic, agile, nimble, quick, spry, hot, hyperactive, overactive, on the go(predicate), sporty, energetic, lively

 usage: characterized by energetic activity; "an active toddler"; "active as a gazelle"; "an active man is a man of action"

-usage: exerting influence or producing an effect; "an active ingredient"
+usage: exerting influence or producing a change or effect; "an active ingredient"

 usage: full of activity or engaged in continuous activity; "an active seaport"; "an active bond market"; "an active account"